We are purchasing a house and require a conveyancing solicitor in Ongar who is on the Yorkshire BS solicitor panel. Can you recommend a local firm?

-I am 17 days into a freehold purchase having been referred to a firm by the high street agent to perform conveyancing in Ongar.
-I am am extremely disappointed with the level of service.
-Could you you assist me in finding new conveyancers?
+My husband and I are a fortnight into a freehold purchase having been recommend to a firm by the selling agent to carry out the conveyancing in Ongar.
+I am not happy.
+Could you help me find new lawyers?

-A lawyer would need to be really bad to suggest replacing them.
-Has your mortgage offer been issued?
-In the event that it has you need to advise them of the new contact details and get the mortgage documents are re-sent.
-Your new solicitor ideally needs to be on the mortgage company approved list to avoid supplemental expenses and delays.
-That should be your starting point.
-The find a solicitor tool will help you find a bank approved solicitor for your home move in Ongar
+A solicitor would have to be really poor to suggest changing them.
+Has your mortgage offer been sent?
+In the event that it has you must advise them of the new contact details and have the offer are re-issued.
+Your conveyancer should be on the mortgage company panel to avoid added charges and delays.
+So that should be your first question of the new conveyancers.
+Our search tool can help you find a bank approved conveyancer for your home move in Ongar

 I'm remortgaging a bungalow in Ongar.
 I have found my conveyancer's company on the Law Society's list, but I can't find my lawyer's name as listed on the regulator's website.
 Should I be concerned?